mateusabelli/flamenco/web/project-website/content/download/_index.md

 The macOS "Silicon" build does not ship with FFmpeg, because a trusted build for this architecture is not provided by the FFmpeg project.
 This is why Flamenco v3 did not ship macOS/ARM64 builds.
-As of v3.3 this architecture will be included in the official Flamenco builds, but still without FFmpeg binary.
+As of v3.3 this architecture is included in the official Flamenco builds, but still without FFmpeg binary.

 You can install FFmpeg using [the ffmpeg Homebrew formula][brew] or any other method.
 Once installed Flamenco Worker should find it automatically.
 If not,